-Emergn is a digital business services firm that helps some of the world’s most respected businesses develop and deliver their most promising ideas into valuable digital products and customer experiences faster.
-Emergn offers product innovation, enterprise transformation, experience design, product delivery, intelligent automation, and data and analytics capabilities.
-Through our educational platform VFQ, the industry’s only work-based learning approach to scaled digital transformation, we help global enterprises and individual learners alike build agility into their way of working and deliver value at pace.
+Emergn is a digital business services firm that helps some of the world’s most respected businesses develop and deliver their most promising ideas into valuable digital products and customer experiences, faster.
+Emergn offers product management, business transformation, experience design, software development, intelligent automation, and data and analytics capabilities.
+Through our learning platform, the industry’s only work-based learning approach to scaled digital transformation, we help global enterprises and their employees build agility into their ways of working and deliver value at pace.

 - United Kingdom